abhishek-kumar-code/Redfish_Public/Specification.md

 Each resource shall be strongly typed according to a [resource type definition](#resource-type-definitions).
 The type shall be defined in a Redfish [schema document](#schema-definition-languages) and identified in the response payload by a unique [type identifier](#type-property) property.

+### Resource Collections

 #### Resource and schema naming

 Standard Redfish resources defined and published in the repository, or those created by others and republished, shall follow a set of naming conventions.
 These conventions are intended to ensure consistent naming and eliminate naming collisions.
 The resource name is used to construct both the type identifier property and the schema filename for each of the supported schema description languages.

+### OEM resources

+OEMs and other third parties can extend the Redfish data model by creating new resource types.
+This is accomplished by defining an OEM schema for each resource type, and connecting instances of those resources to the resource tree.
+Any OEM resource accessed from hyperlinks within the Redfish resource tree shall follow the Redfish resource definitions and structure.
+OEMs are encouraged to follow the design tenets and naming conventions in this specification when defining OEM resources or properties.

+#### OEM resource and schema naming

+To avoid naming collisions with current or future standard Redfish schema files, third parties defining Redfish schemas should prepend an organization name to the resource name.
+For example, "ContosoDisk" would not conflict with a "Disk" resource or another OEM's disk-related resource.

 ### Properties